martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 | 2016 NBA Finals Game 7 | Golden State Warriors | -1      | 7       | 1       | -4      | -4         |
 | 2016 NBA Finals Game 7 | Cleveland Cavaliers   | 1       | -7      | -1      | 4       | 4          |

 This game would qualify as both case 2 and case 3 close games since the game score differential going into the final quarter and final score were within 4 points.
 However, because the halftime score differential was 7 points, I am not qualifying this game as a case 1 close game.
-Now let's look at the likelyhood of a close game across the 4 leagues.
+Now let's look at the likelihood of a close game across the 4 leagues.

 _Case 1: Game is within Y points through each quarter and final score (or OT)_
 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Closegamecase1.png" alt="alt text" width="640" height="427">